J-Egeberg/Exercises/SP/SP1/Jer-Task 5/README.md

 is in the method at a time

 ##3
+A Thread is reusable.
+In our Controller class the thread can be used to do instructions.
+The thread can carry out HTTP requests and responds and be ready for a new http request/response again afterwards

 ##4
 Deadlocking occurs when 2 threads wait for the same thing.
 This means the Thread DIES forever and the program shuts down.